 Ultimately, whether you have a valid case will depend on the extent to which you suffered an injury in the car wreck.
 The longer you wait to be evaluated by a doctor, the harder it will be to prove your injuries were caused by the crash.
 For this reason, you shouldn’t wait more than 2-3 days to get medical treatment.

 It’s important that you save all medical bills, vehicle repair bills (if any repairs were made) and employment statements showing lost wages.
-Mr. Miron can use this evidence to demonstrate the extent to which you suffered monetary damages as part of the car wreck.
-In addition, Mr. Miron will work with a team of experts to prove that the other driver caused the crash.
+Jim can use this evidence to demonstrate the extent to which you suffered monetary damages as part of the car wreck.
+In addition, Jim will work with a team of experts to prove that the other driver caused the crash.

 Contact our Bridgeport Car Wreck Lawyer

-The best way to learn about your legal rights and options after a car wreck is to speak with Mr. Miron in person.
+The best way to learn about your legal rights and options after a car wreck is to speak with Jim in person.
 He can evaluate the specifics of your case and advise you as to the best way to proceed.